 As our proposed improvements must be economically viable for farmers and businesses in the food supply chain, the Forum includes leading representatives from the voluntary sector, food and farming industries.
 We also cooperate with other organisations concerned with farm animal welfare that support our analysis and want to work with us to achieve our objectives.

-FAWF has also prepared a series of proposals to realign public subsidies for farming and to bring about a higher welfare, higher value market where British farming will be able to secure a distinctive market position outside of the EU.
-These can be found below:
+In 2021, FAWF prepared a series of proposals to realign public subsidies for farming and to bring about a higher welfare, higher value market where British farming will be able to secure a distinctive market position outside of the EU.